 As the restaurant sector is booming in Dublin, more and more places to try are popping up by the day.
 Whether you’re in the mood for a concept restaurant or authentic cuisine, an experiential eatery or a decadent dinner, Dublin has it all.

 In a bid to offer quality fare while keeping the costs down “bring your own” (BYO), alcohol restaurants are becoming a significant trend.
 Whereas in the past, only a handful of eateries offered such services, now some top places to eat are following suit.

 If you’re keen to get the skinny on where the best places to bring your own, read on for a great Dublin food tour: here are ten excellent BYO restaurants in Dublin.

 10. Jerusalem – for Arabian fare

 This old-school restaurant on Camden Street has been a leading purveyor of Middle Eastern food – particularly Arabian fare – since its launch in 2009.

 Today the restaurant remains as busy and bustling as ever, as crowds come together over shared plates and enjoy endless dishes that cater to meat- and fish-diets, vegetarians and vegans alike.
-BYO corkage is €5 per bottle of wine and €2.50 per bottle of beer.
+Bring your own alcohol corkage is €5 per bottle of wine and €2.50 per bottle of beer.

 Address: 77 Camden Street Lower, Saint Kevin’s, Dublin